-Nobody likes when they get an error like this, especially those not well-versed in the specifics of hardware/software interaction, but don’t worry, we’re here to help.
+Graphics card not detected?
+Nobody likes seeing an error like this, especially if you aren’t particularly well-versed in hardware/software interaction details.
+Don’t worry, we’re here to help.

-There are different reasons why your GPU isn’t being detected and you can encounter this error in different places which further adds to the confusion.
+There are multiple possible reasons why your GPU isn’t being detected, and you might encounter this error in various places, which only adds to the confusion.

 Table of ContentsShow

 GPU Not Detected In Windows

 This problem can occur for several reasons, but it’s very annoying when Windows automatically switches to the integrated GPU without you noticing it until you try to play a game.
 Admittedly, this shouldn’t happen very often, but it illustrates the point.